 The annual Green and Sustainable Chemistry Conference - now in its 5th edition - addresses again a broad range of green and sustainability topics on all levels from molecules, materials, products and in different fields such as synthesis, environment, education, politics, and other in its well-established unique interdisciplinary manner.

 Science is not working and thinking in splendid isolation.
 In contrast, it is about communication and exchange.
 For this adventure the 5th International Green and Sustainable Chemistry conference is the right place.
 You are cordially invited to explore the next steps of this exciting journey together with others.

 A unique aspect of the Green and Sustainable Conference is the Elsevier Foundation's Green and Sustainable Chemistry Challenge including an entrepreneurial award sponsored by the ISC3.
 This challenge aims to inspire new ideas and a significant contribution to sustainability brought forward by chemists that can be directly applied to and in the developing world.

-I look forward to meeting with you in Bonn next May.
+I look forward to meeting with you in Dresden next May.